tangellapelly/GameDay/GameDay.md

 ## Step 3: Testing the chatbot

 Its the fun part now!
 In order to test our chatbot, click on the _build_ button on the top right of the dashboard.
-It will take a while to build and once its done, you should be able to see chatbot section in the left side of the screen.
+It will take a while to build and once its done, you should be able to see chatbot section in the right side of the screen.

 ![alt text](screenshots/step17.png "testing the chatbot")